royalmelon0505/MFG_prompt/README.md

 The generation requirement of `pre_prompt3.md` is **I hope the ego vehicle can change lane to the left.**

-`LLM_efficiency.md` is the discussion about the LLM efficiency
+`LLM_efficiency.md` is the discussion about the efficiency of LLM generation